jawadym/cuckoo-sandbox-automation/README.md

-# Cuckoo Sandbox Full Automated Installation Script
+# Cuckoo Sandbox Deployment Automation
 This repository contains scripts to install cuckoo with required services/packages simply.

 Basic features are: